Hexanders/stm-cluster-heightzer/README.md

 ![](example/pictures/stm-data.png)

-Now you need to find the peaks in peacture
+Now you need to find the peaks in picture

 ```
 my_pic.find_peaks_in_rows()